slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I went into the business for the money, and the art grew out of it.
 If people are disillusioned by that remark, I can't help it.
 It's the truth."
 -- Charlie Chaplin*

+> *"An intellectual says a simple thing in an hard way.
+An artist says a hard thing in a simple way."
+-- Charles Bukowski*

+> *"An artist is someone who has learned to trust in himself."
+-- Ludwig van Beethoven*

 ### On aesthetics